1. The Ghost in the quill

 In a play stitched together to create a comedy that doesn’t really have a moral or a truly satisfying resolution, whether Leonato has a wife or not is fairly insignificant.
 In the source materials for the Claudio-Hero plot, Hero does not have a mother, so why add one?
 Maybe, initially, Hero needed coaxing to marry Claudio the same way Juliet needed coaxing to “look to liking” Paris, a forceful hand from a forceful mother.
 But this would disrupt Don Pedro’s plots, and furthermore, it would rob Beatrice as her role of Hero’s bedfellow.
 While Beatrice and Hero don’t have too much action in the play together, their bond is strong, and so when Hero is attacked, Beatrice must feel it.
 Hero’s mother would only weaken that bond.
 In respect to the larger plot, perhaps Don Pedro would have been humbled to play the proper guest when in a Lady’s house, instead of conscripting all around him into his war on Cupid.

-Would Don John be so bold if Innogen was around?
+Would Don John be so bold if Innogen were around?
 Leonato is fooled easily enough, would Lady Capulet fall for the same trick?

 Much Ado About Nothing is a masculine comedy, in the way Love’s Labour’s Lost is.
 Even Beatrice displays more traditionally masculine tendencies than most of the other characters.
 It is a play of traps, plots, and a warlike attitude towards romance on everyone’s part.
 There is no place for a strong matriarch to keep order in a chaotic world.
 Things must go awry, only to be put together by an incompetent police officer.